-The 5 Best North Carolina Homeowners Insurance Companies
+The Best North Carolina Homeowners Insurance Company

-Enter your ZIP code to see the best rates in your area:
+Enter your ZIP code to compare rates.

-The average home insurance premium in North Carolina comes in at just over $1,050 per year, which is about $200 less than the average in South Carolina, but roughly $100 more than what the average homeowner pays in Virginia.
+The average home insurance premium in North Carolina comes in at just over $1,000 per year, which is about $200 less than the average in South Carolina, but roughly $100 more than what the average homeowner pays in Virginia.
 To get a sense for the rates for your home and your area, use the quote tool below.